Compare

 OptimalAmino® Unflavored DIY — Nothing Extra

 Just like our tablets: essential amino acids and nothing else.
 No sweeteners.
 No flavoring.
 No additives of any kind.
-Our Unflavored DIY powder exists for people who want pure EAAs to mix into their own drinks or smoothies without anything added.
 The ingredient list is the amino acids — period.

 PerfectAmino® Unflavored — Not Just Amino Acids

 PerfectAmino's "unflavored" powder is not just amino acids.
-In addition to the seven nucleic acid additions (see Section 3), the unflavored version also contains three sweeteners: stevia leaf extract, monk fruit extract, and katemfe fruit extract.
-An unflavored amino acid powder with sweeteners added is no longer a pure amino acid product — it's a formulated blend with a taste profile engineered in, even in the version marketed as the simplest option.
+In addition to the seven nucleic acid additions, the unflavored version also contains three sweeteners: stevia leaf extract, monk fruit extract, and katemfe fruit extract.

 Our philosophy on purity